Stuart Sullivan: Career as producer

 Sullivan returned to the US as the grunge scene was just starting to catch momentum and linked up with critically acclaimed producer Paul Leary of the Butthole Surfers.
-Their first record together was a bluegrass record by the Bad Livers and by 1993 Curt Kirkwood of Meat Puppets asked Paul and Stuart to make a record called "Too High To Die", which went to gold status and promoted Leary and Sullivan within the developing grunge movement.
-Leary and Sullivan were found by major label work and recorded and produced a number of albums by bands including Sublime, Meat Puppets, Daniel Johnston, The Reverend Horton Heat, Pepper, The Refreshments and the Dead Milkmen.
+Their first record together was a bluegrass record by the Bad Livers and by 1993 Curt Kirkwood of Meat Puppets asked Paul and Sullivan to make a record called "Too High To Die", which went to gold status and promoted them within the developing grunge movement.
+Leary and Sullivan were found by major label work and recorded and produced a number of albums by bands including Sublime, Meat Puppets, Daniel Johnston, The Reverend Horton Heat, Pepper, The Refreshments and Slightly Stoopid.

 Work in Austin, Texas

-After some time in the Los Angeles music scene of the 1990s, Stuart Sullivan began buying up recording gear with intentions of opening a studio in Austin, which he did so in 2001.
+After some time in the Los Angeles music scene of the 1990s, Sullivan began buying up recording gear with intentions of opening a studio in Austin, which he did so in 2001.
 Wire Recording Studio opened for business under the direction of Sullivan and brought in acts from different genres and people from different parts of the world.
-In 2005 he began booking with outside engineers to use the studio in hopes of Wire Recording Studio "developing a sense of community and taking a progressive movement forward into professional service."
+In 2005 he began booking with outside engineers to use the studio.

-In February 2017, Anson Funderburgh and Don Ritter, agreed to produce Dany Franchi's third album Problem Child.
-The recording took place at the Wire Recording Studio.
-The album was released on May 18, 2018, and peaked at number 4 in the Billboard Top Blues Albums Chart in June 2018.